-It is especially important to note that the pre- and postconditions are checked before the program executes.
-If they were only checked when the program executes then it would be a bit like bolting the door after the horse has bolted (which reveals a nasty pun caused by overloading in English!).
+For critical systems such static contract verification is important.
+If pre- and postconditions were only checked when the program executes then it would be a bit like bolting the door after the horse has bolted (which reveals a nasty pun caused by overloading in English!).
 We don't really want to be told that the conditions are violated as the program runs.
-For example, we might have a precondition for landing an aircraft procedure Touchdown(...); --# pre Undercarriage_Down;
+For example, we might have a precondition for landing an aircraft